Kevin King (American football): College career

 King played at Washington from 2013 to 2016.
 During his first year with the team, he played safety (although the team believed him to be more natural at cornerback) and saw snaps during each of the first seven games of the season.
 He was the first true freshman to start for the Huskies in 2013.
 He missed several games due to injury, including his first bowl game against BYU.
 Arguably his best game of the season came against the UCLA Bruins, where he finished with four tackles and a fumble recovery.

 He continued to play safety his second year on the team and played in 13 games, starting 12 of them at the safety position.
 The only game he did not start was against Stanford, which he missed due to an illness.
 King recorded his first career interception in the Apple Cup against rival Washington State, and additionally recorded four tackles.
 He also forced another fumble, this time against Illinois.
 During the first bowl game of his college career, he registered nine tackles against Oklahoma State.

 King continued to play well going into his junior year, as he made the switch to cornerback and recorded three interceptions in the first three games of the year playing in the nickel position.
 He had a team-high nine tackles (two for loss), a forced fumble, and a recovery against Washington State and finished the year sitting the bowl game out due to injury.
-His play resulted in him being made an honorable mention on the All-Pac-12 team.
+His play resulted in him being made an honorable mention on the All-Pac-12 Conference team.
 Following this season, he considered coming out of school and declaring for the NFL draft but Huskies' co-defensive coordinator Jimmy Lake encouraged him to return for his senior year to build up more film as an outside corner which he believed was the most likely position he would play in the NFL.

 As a senior, King started every game of the season at cornerback and finished the year with two interceptions, 44 tackles, and 3.5 for a loss.
 His efforts earned him a second All-Pac-12 honorable mention and an honorable mention on the Academic All-Pac-12 Team.
 One of his interceptions came against Arizona State in which he caught a one-handed interception on a fade pass from Manny Wilkins in a game that they ended up winning 44–18.